-Unlike sitting in a chair at the tattoo parlor and having to be subjected to the needle for several hours, applying the gold tattoo ink is extremely easy to do.
+Unlike sitting in a chair at the tattoo parlor and having to be subjected to the tattoo needles and tattoo ointments for several hours, applying the gold tattoo ink is extremely easy to do.
 The first thing that you will do is to cut out the design from the sheet of available choices.

 Is Removing the Gold Tattoo Easy?

 When the time comes to remove your gold ink tattoo, the process is actually easier than applying the tattoo.
 The only thing that you will need is some rubbing alcohol and a clean washcloth.